xavierpuigf/virtualhome/README.md

 ## Modify VirtualHome
 If you would like to contribute to VirtualHome, or modify the simulator for your research needs.
-Check out the repository with the Unity Source Code. *Link coming soon*.
+Check out the repository with the [Unity Source Code](https://github.com/xavierpuigf/virtualhome_unity).

 ## Contributors